 A Little Life, by Hanya Yanagihara, is quite a gem of a book.
 The only reason I didn’t rate it with five stars is because of its heavy subject matter.
 I’m still putting it up here because it’s a great book that deserves a lot of praise.
 Those of you who have read it know that it is not an easy read, not one you can breeze through in a few days.
 I needed many breaks in between with some lighter reads.
 That doesn’t take anything away from the book though.

 This year, or should I say, 2021, I only read three non-fiction books:

 One of them is because of my grandson since he was three years old for a good part of the year.

 How to Talk so Little Kids Can Listen by Joanna Faber and Julie King is a great guide on how to communicate with little people.
-Very insightful, I wish I read something like this when my daughter was at that age!
+Very insightful, I wish I read something like this when my daughter was that age!

 Organize Tomorrow Today by Dr. Jason Seik and Tom Bartow is a guide to help get your days organized.
 There are helpful tips about time management and preventing procrastination, stuff most of us know but don’t necessarily apply.

-An Edited Life by Anna Newton is another guide to help with keeping things organized in different areas in your life.
+An Edited Life by Anna Newton is another guide to help with keeping things organized in different areas of your life.
 A light read, but full of useful information, presented with quite a bit of humor.